 How many photographs will I get?

 I never put a limit on the number of images I take during my time with you and you will get all the final images, once professionally edited - I have been known to give a client over 1,000 finished images but there were two of us.
-My average is between 300 & 500, you might get more but you certainly won't get less - unless I'm only with you for just a couple of hours.
+My average is between 300 & 500, you might get more but you certainly won't get less - unless I'm only with you for just a few hours.

 When will I get my photographs?